notcreeperdude/CSGOROLL-Auto-Daily-Cases-Script/README.md

 Warning: Tampermonkey is only in beta on the Opera browser

+Currently known issue, the popup does not appear on opera or firefox and so the script does not start.

 [Tampermonkey Official Page](https://www.tampermonkey.net/)

 2. After installing TamperMonkey you need to open its options menu and select "Create new script"